 - Protect critical infrastructure located within and adjacent to the project area by maintaining or increasing current levels of flood protection

-The project's Initial Study and Mitigated Negative Declaration was adopted in Summer 2023.
-Final designs and project permits are anticipated to be completed by early 2024.
+The project's Initial Study and Mitigated Negative Declaration was adopted in September 2023.
+Final designs and project permits for the Duck Bill and Heron's Beak ponds restoration are anticipated to be completed by March 2024.
+Conceptual design for the first phase of the main Deer Island Basin Restoration is complete.

 To-date, the District has secured $630,000 in Measure AA grant funding for this project.
 These grant funds cover project design, environmental review, and permit applications.

 In December 2021, the Marin County Board of Supervisors allocated $1,018,000 of American Rescue Plan Act funds toward the project construction.
-Additional construction funding will need to be identified and secured, with cost estimates being refined under the current design process.
+Additional construction funding is being pursued through grants.

 Agencies and partners